 What's on the Mother's Day menu* at ASK Italian?

 *Spoiler* There's prosecco.
 It wouldn't be Mother's Day without a glass of bubbles would it?
 To start you can choose from five starters (four of which are veggie, yay!) including mushrooms al forno which my husband is still drooling over, bruschetta or butterfly king prawns.
 For your main course there are several pasta or pizza dishes (including three vegetarian options) as well as chicken and calzone.

 Alternatively you could try the prima pizza light coppa ham and egg (pictured above).
 This is a brand new option on the menu for spring and is a small pizza in a unique octagon shape, which is served with a stunning rainbow salad.
 The salad comes with candy stripe beetroot, yellow courgettes, Santos tomatoes, cucumber, red pepper, mixed leaves, radish, pine nuts and is served with a citrus dressing on the side.
 The complete dish has under 550 calories so is a great option for anyone looking for a lighter meal.

-You can see the full Mother’s Day menu here – for £19.95 you get a three course meal and a glass of prosecco.
+The Mother's Day menu costs £19.95 for a three course meal and a glass of prosecco.

 What's the ASK children's menu like?